 - To harbour the harbourless.

 A Piece of History

 Early in our history the Order was responsible for the introduction of an Act of Parliament and won prestige for the Knights of St. Columba throughout the Catholic world.
-In 1924 during the annual Corpus Christi procession on 24th June at the shrine of Our Lady at Carfin some local people demanded that it should be banned because it was a breach of the Penal Laws.
-In the circumstances the police had no option and the procession was prohibited.
-Fr.
-Thomas Taylor, parish priest of Carfin asked the Knights to take up the matter and have the procession restored.
+In 1924 during the annual Corpus Christi procession on June 24 at the shrine of Our Lady at Carfin some local people demanded that it should be banned because it was a breach of the Penal Laws.
+In the circumstances, the police had no option and the procession was prohibited.
+Father Thomas Taylor, parish priest of Carfin asked the Knights to take up the matter and have the procession restored.

-The Grand Knight of Ormskirk, Liverpool Bro.
-Nicholas Blundell who was also a Member of Parliament and a wealthy landowner with extensive possessions in Lancashire was outraged on hearing what had happened at Carfin.
-He brought the matter to the attention of the House of Commons, and won considerable support.
-A Bill was prepared which proposed to abolish many of the obnoxious clauses of the Penal Laws.
-The Bill was the subject of a lengthy debate and passed on its third reading.
-Hansard has a final comment, which proves what a sweeping victory the sponsors of the Bill achieved.
-The Bill received the Royal Assent on 15th December and thus the Roman Catholic Relief Act 1926 became the law of the land.
-Bro.
-Blundell received many congratulations for what the Knights had achieved through their campaign against these ancient and obsolete laws, and thanks to their Actions Pilgrimages and Processions at Carfin continue to this day.
+The Grand Knight of Ormskirk, Liverpool Brother Nicholas Blundell, who was also a Member of Parliament and a wealthy landowner with extensive possessions in Lancashire, was outraged on hearing what had happened at Carfin.
+He brought the matter to the attention of the House of Commons and won considerable support.
+A bill was prepared which proposed to abolish many of the obnoxious clauses of the Penal Laws.
+The bill was the subject of a lengthy debate and passed on its third reading.
+Hansard has a final comment, which proves what a sweeping victory the sponsors of the bill achieved.
+The bill received the Royal Assent on December 15 and thus the Roman Catholic Relief Act 1926 became the law of the land.
+Brother Blundell received many congratulations for what the Knights had achieved through their campaign against these ancient and obsolete laws, and thanks to their actions, pilgrimages and processions at Carfin continue to this day.